Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 • choose foods with low salt levels.

-Norms in ultrasound for heart chambers
+Ultrasound standards for heart chambers

 Left ventricular parameters

-Left ventricular myocardium mass: men - 135-182 g, women - 95-141 g.
+Left ventricular myocardial mass: men – 135-182 g, women – 95-141 g.

-Left ventricular myocardial mass index (often referred to as LVMI on the form): men 71-94 g / m2, women 71-89 g / m2.
+Left ventricular myocardial mass index (often referred to as LVMI on the form): men 71-94 g/m2, women 71-89 g/m2.

-End-diastolic volume (EDV) of the left ventricle (the volume of the ventricle that it has at rest): men - 112 ± 27 (65-193) ml, women 89 ± 20 (59-136) ml
+End-diastolic volume (EDV) of the left ventricle (the volume of the ventricle that it has at rest): men – 112±27 (65-193) ml, women 89±20 (59-136) ml

-End-diastolic size (EDR) of the left ventricle(the size of the ventricle in centimeters that it has at rest): 4.6 - 5.7 cm
+End-diastolic dimension (EDV) of the left ventricle(size of the ventricle in centimeters, which it has at rest): 4.6 – 5.7 cm

-End systolic dimension (ESR) of the left ventricle(the size of the ventricle during contraction): 3.1 - 4.3 cm
+End systolic dimension (ESD) of the left ventricle(size of the ventricle it has during contraction): 3.1 – 4.3 cm

-Wall thickness in diastole(outside of heartbeats): 1.1 cm
+Wall thickness in diastole(outside heartbeat): 1.1 cm

 Ejection fraction (EF): 55-60%.

-Impact volume(the amount of blood that is ejected by the left ventricle in one contraction): 60-100 ml.
+Stroke volume(the amount of blood that is ejected by the left ventricle in one contraction): 60-100 ml.

 Right ventricular parameters